Updated May 5, 2023

-- Kotlin is interchangeable with Java irrespective of the difference between Java vs Kotlin.
+- Kotlin is interchangeable with Java, irrespective of the difference between Java vs Kotlin.
 We can call Kotlin code in Java and Java code in Kotlin.
 So we can have both Java vs Kotlin classes side by side in a project and compile without any issues.
-After compilation, we unable to find which class written in Java or Kotlin.
+After compilation, we could not find which class was written in Java or Kotlin.

 Java vs Kotlin Comparison Table